-Brake bedding is a process almost nobody does and everybody should.
-Its a requirement on performance cars that are taken to the race track.
+Brake bedding is something almost nobody does and everybody should.
+Its a requirement on performance cars taken to the race track.
 Its the same procedure for any type of vehicle.

 Put your new, fresh pads in.
 Have a place with lots of traffic-free runoff available.
 Usually your local neighborhood streets are good.
 You want an area where you can ride for at least a half mile without touching the brakes, and which has so little traffic you can do the following:

 Assuming this is an ebike

 Get the bike up to its maximum head of steam.
 25 mph.
 28 mph… whatever.
 Go fast.

 Apply ONE of your two brakes with firm pressure.
 Do NOT slam them on.
 Get the bike to decelerate firmly but whatever you do don’t lock up the wheel or stop the bike.
 NO MATTER WHAT.
 Pads sitting directly over a single spot on a rotor being bedded – or worse still clamped to that stationary rotor – will make the rotor cool unevenly and thats how you warp a rotor in seconds.

 When your speed has decreased to, say… 10 mph… accelerate again to your max.

 Repeat Steps 2 and 3 15-20 times.
 Yes this is a lot and that excess is deliberate.
 Take it out to the furthest reach of your test area.